rob-coaching/js-loop-helper/README.md

 Example III:
 ```
 INPUT: ["G", "a", "e", "l]
-OUTPUT: Concatenate to a string => "Gael" (in this simple case "join" method of array could be used)
+OUTPUT: Concatenate to a string => "Gael" (in this simple case the "join" method of array could be used instead of a loop)
 ```

 Loop candidates: `reduce, forEach`